-

 Thomas has over 10 years of marketing experience.
 After working in media and SEO agencies for 8 years, he joined Funnel in 2022.

 Marketing reporting is a key part of a modern marketer’s role.
-It doesn't matter if you work in an agency, as a freelancer or if you are part of an in-house marketing team.
-At some point, people (clients, managers, stakeholders) will want to know how it is going.
-And so, digital marketing reporting is on your to do list.
+It doesn't matter if you work in an agency, as a marketing data analyst, or are the CMO of an in-house marketing team.
+At some point, those looking to you for results (clients, managers, stakeholders) will want to know how it is going.
+And so, digital marketing reporting should remain a top priority.

-Everything we do, we can measure.
-That is the promise of digital marketing.
+That is the promise of digital marketing, and you’ve likely heard it all too often.
 While the results of traditional mass media marketing campaigns were hard to measure, the idea of digital marketing is that, through extensive tracking, we can understand exactly what we yield.

 What is marketing reporting?

-Marketing reporting is the process of gathering and analyzing marketing data to create a clear report.
-The goal is to inform future marketing decisions, strategies, and performance.
+Marketing reporting is gathering and analyzing marketing data to create a clear report.
+The goal is to inform future marketing decisions, strategies and performance.
 Great digital marketing reports uncover meaningful, actionable insights and inspire action.

 Who needs to create marketing reports?